A detailed study on the prospects for a $\mathrm{t\overline{t}}$ threshold scan in $\mathrm{e^+e^-}$ collisions

-The interplay of parametric uncertainties changes, as \as is less constrained at the Z~pole, while \yt can be measured in $\epm \to \ttbar\mathrm{H}$ production at a similar level of precision as at HL-LHC~\cite{CLICdp:2018esa}.
-However, a larger experimental uncertainty in \Gt is expected at a linear collider~\cite{CLICdp:2018esa}.
-This is due to the broader beam energy spectrum but also to the lower expected integrated luminosity compared to FCC-ee.
-At FCC-ee, a measurement of \Gt with an uncertainty of 13\MeV would exclude BSM decays of top quarks with a branching ratio larger than 1\%.
-Such BSM decays could be directly probed with order one million \ttbar events expected at the 365\GeV run.
-A precise measurement of \Gt can also be used as an input to global interpretations in the context of SM effective field theories (SMEFT)~\cite{Durieux:2018tev}.
-Given the dominant impact of current theory uncertainties compared to uncertainties in machine-related calibrations, differences among available projections are often due to differences in assumptions on future theory improvements.
-We however find that the FCC-ee would offer higher sensitivity to \mt and \Gt, which would become a decisive factor once theoretical improvements become available.
+The interplay between the various parametric uncertainties also changes, as \as is less constrained at the Z~pole, while \yt can be measured in $\epm \to \ttbar\mathrm{H}$ production at a similar level of precision as at HL-LHC~\cite{CLICdp:2018esa}.
+We however note that measurements at both circular and linear collider will profit from advances in \as measurements from lattice QCD.